Are Kona coffee beans worth the price?

-You can skip to our recommendations if you just want some ideas!
+You can skip to our best Kona coffees if you just want some ideas!

 Let me lay out a scenario for you.
 You purchase two bottles of wine for a friend.
 One bottle is a decent mid-range dinner wine and the other is an expensive, top of the line bottle.
 If the person is not a wine lover, they probably aren’t going think that the expensive bottle is 10 times better than the cheap bottle, nor will they think the drastically increased price is worth paying.